We use affiliate links and may receive a small commission on purchases. Read more about us.

 The Single Shot:

-Drybar The Single Shot Round Blow Dryer Brush
+Drybar The Single Shot Round Blow-Dryer Brush Review featured

 Price: $150

-Best for: Short to long hair, bangs, and curls, stubborn medium/ coarse hair textures
+Hair type/ texture: Short to long hair, bangs, and layers / medium to stubborn coarse hair textures

 In-depth review: Drybar The Single Shot Round Blow-Dryer Brush Review